By Asabi Rawlins:

 Our differences are supposed to make us unique and beautiful: diversity should be a wonderful thing.
 Sadly, failure to conform results in extreme emotional pain, internal conflict, insecurity, as well as feelings of inferiority.
 Slavery is still here, it’s mental amd emotional slavery.
 Why do we not all wear straitjackets… they seem to be the only missing element, what have we become?
 We are the same as before; the difference is that we have technology to aid us in our endless exploitation of each other.
 The internet is flooded with cookie cutter images that no normal person can imitateÂ naturally…The narcissism and egotism funded by the misuse of social networking, as well asÂ Â the lack of mental development and cognitive stimulation because there is an ‘app’ or another shortcut for everything is truly horrifying.
 Technology is neither positive nor negative; indeed our usage of technology-based resources is the determining factor.

 You are probably thinking that I am straying from my point but all these things provide a powerful impetus for the ultimate disintegration of individualism.
 Whatever seems trendy is what we will do no matter what WE really think.
 It is extremely disheartening that people seldom do the things that are meaningful to them anymore.
 Instead we opt to do what is popular at the moment.

-The race is not for the swift but those who can endure … I hope more people will resist the pressure to conform, be patient andÂ ENJOY BEING WHO THEY ARE instead OF whatÂ OTHERS WANT THEM TO BE!!!FLAG THIS POST
+The race is not for the swift but those who can endure … I hope more people will resist the pressure to conform, be patient andÂ ENJOY BEING WHO THEY ARE instead OF whatÂ OTHERS WANT THEM TO BE!!!REPORT THIS POST